ricardojdgferreira/absolv_sdf/README.md

 aware that it is not guaranteed to provide correct results, the documentation and testing is incomplete, and the API can change without notice.*

+## UPDATE ##
+- Code within setup.py was adjusted to allow file input.
+- Now is possible to pass a molecule file (.sdf/.mol2) to keep desired conformation and process solvents as SMILES

 ## Installation

 This package can be installed using `conda` (or `mamba`, a faster version of `conda`):